Middle School Curriculum

 Our middle school language arts and math programs are comprehensive and based on the Common Core Standards.
 Our language arts program utilizes the digital curriculum resources found in the StudySync Literacy Program to help prepare students for college, careers, and life beyond St. Anne.
 This curriculum combines whole class novels, short stories, and informative text with dynamic digital an social media-like content.
 This will give students the opportunity to learn and apply the college and career readiness standards such as understanding key details and main idea, analyzing cause and effect, drawing inferences and conclusions, and evaluating information.

 Our math program gives students a strong understanding of mathematics skills and facts, the number system, number operations, measurement & data, geometry, algebraic thinking, statistics & probability, expressions & equations, and functions.
-STAR Assessments and Accelerated Math programs are used in addition to the regular math curriculum to aid in assessing progress and providing extra support for all learners.
+STAR Assessments and IXL Math are used in addition to the regular math curriculum to aid in assessing progress and providing extra support for all learners.
+The main curriculum resource is Big Ideas Math which takes an exploratory approach to math instruction and learning as students use real-world scenarios to address problems and apply their learning.
+The program provides ample opportunities and resources for differentiation allowing me to address the needs of all my students at their level.
+The online components provide students with additional resources including instructional videos and interactive explorations and manipulatives.

 Our middle school science & social studies programs utilize the Discovery Education Techbooks to transform our students into scientists, engineers, and historians.
 Our science curriculum aligns to the Next Generation Science Standards while integrating digital media resources and simulations with STEM practices in our hands-on weekly science lab.
 Our social studies curriculum aligns to the Common Core Reading Standards for History/Social Studies.